JesusRamosMedina/GettingAndCleaningDataCourseProject/README.md

 The final step consists on creating a new data set with the average of each variable for each activity and each subject.
 To do that we create a nested for loop going trough all the subjects (1:30) and all the activities (1:6) per subject.

-For each iteration we take a new subset attending the Subject and the Activity developed.
-The variable is Subset2
+For each iteration we take a new subset attending the Subject and the Activity developed (Subset2) from this subset we have to determine the mean value of eache column, we do that using the apply() function.
+Each iteration generates a new row with the mean values, this row is combined with the previuos one creating the wanted dataset ('NewSubset').

+To initialize 'NewSubset' we include as the first row a vector full of zeros.
+When the NewSubset is complete, this first row is deleted.

+Finally we change the Activity identifiers by the real activity names, after that we edit the column names to indicate that all are Mean values.

+The last step consist on saving the 'NewSubset' data frame as FinalDataSubsetScript.txt file using write.table(...,row.names=FALSE).